zEduardofaria/CursoREDUX/README.md

 # VideoPlayer App
 #### Only with ReactJS

 This course was made by [Stephen Grider](https://github.com/StephenGrider/ReduxSimpleStarter.git).
 You can buy this course on [Udemy](https://www.udemy.com/react-redux/)!
-This was

 ### Getting Started